Diet for GERD

 You may be asked to follow a GERD diet as part of your treatment plan.
 This diet calls for avoiding foods like peppermint, chocolate, alcohol, and tomato products, and emphasizes foods that are low in fat and added sugars.
 This diet includes eating heart-healthy foods, eating smaller meals more often, avoiding foods that worsen symptoms, and not eating right before bedtime.

-Lifestyle and dietary changes are usually the first choice of treatment for GERD.
+An Overview of the Diet for GERDLifestyle and dietary changes are usually the first choice of treatment for GERD.
 Your healthcare provider may recommend a special diet (often referred to as the GERD diet).
 A diet for GERD is similar to any other heart-healthy diet, but it also includes the following:

 - Understanding foods known to worsen GERD symptoms